nxtcapi/IceWare/README.md

 ## Supported Games
-<strong>Please note that IceWare is not made for mobile, if your mobile executor doesnt support the script please do not complain as its not a problem on our end. </strong><br>
+<br><strong>Please note that IceWare is not made for mobile, if your mobile executor doesnt support the script please do not complain as its not a problem on our end. </strong><br>

 ```lua
 -- Car Dealership Tycoon (OUTDATED)